-Turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies, and generally made equity and debt financing more difficult to obtain.
-This, coupled with other factors, may limit access to financing over the near-term future.
+Historically, turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies, and generally made equity and debt financing more difficult to obtain.
+These events, coupled with other factors, may limit our access to financing in the future.
 This could have a material adverse effect on our ability to access funding on acceptable terms, or at all, and our stock price may suffer further as a result.